vs4vijay/ScanMaster/README.md

 # VulnScanner

 Security Tool which scans a target using OpenVAS, Zap, and Nexpose.
-And consolidates then scan result.
+And consolidates the scan result.

 ## Prerequisites